gcvx/gcvx/README.md

 - 👋 Hi, I’m @gcvx
 - 👀 I’m interested in building stuff and experimenting.
-- Streamlit is quite cool for a lot of things
 - 🌱 I’m currently progressing on Python, getting a bit into Node and trying to integrate AI, with MCP and NLWeb